Code | Name | Description |

 P | Platy | Plate-like units cemented together |

 Stress features develop along fissures or on ped faces in soils that shrink and swell as water content changes.
 Stress features are usually shiny but do not differ in colour from the soil matrix.
 Magnification may be required to observe them clearly.
-Stress features will not develop in sandy soil textures (Section 16.1.1).
+Stress features will not develop in sandy soil textures (see Table 15.2).

 Stress features can be optionally noted during a detailed soil description.
-Describe type and abundance as percentage of ped faces covered.
+Describe type using Table 16.7 and abundance as integer percentage of ped faces covered.

 Example: SL 30% in a well-developed Vertic Melanic soil.